DatalogiskStudenterforeningAarhusUni/dsau.dk/README.md

 ## Developing

-Use `npm run start` to start a local development server running on `localhost:5173`
+Use `npm run dev` to start a local development server running on `localhost:5173`

 ## Deploying